 Scott has also written and developed law enforcement policy and curriculum.
-He has conducted classroom and hands-on instruction to thousands of police trainees, police officers, military personnel, and federal agents.
-He has also managed and supervised subordinate police instructors at multiple levels.
-In addition, during various sabbaticals from his instructional duties at Fort Leonard Wood, Scott has also served in the following positions:
+He has instructed thousands of police officers, military personnel, and federal agents.
+He has also managed and supervised police instructors.
+In addition, Scott has also served in the following positions:

 - International Police Trainer – Grand Marshall Islands, Micronesia

-- Research Analyst – Chemical, Biological, Radiological, Nuclear and Explosive Threats, Huntsville, AL
+- Research Analyst – Chemical, Biological, Radiological, & Explosive Threats, Huntsville, AL

 - Independent Contractor, Humanitarian Repatriation of American Missionaries from Varanasi, India

-Scott owns and operates Combative Arts and Tactical Shooting, LLC.
-This firm specializes in training law enforcement officers, dignitary protection agents, anti-terrorism operatives and faith based security personnel.
-Courses include the use of force, firearms, edged weapons and martial arts.
-Scott is a 7th degree Black Belt in Jujitsu and a NRA handgun and shotgun instructor.
+Scott also owns and operates Combative Arts and Tactical Shooting, LLC.
+His firm trains police officers, VIP protection agents, and security personnel.
+Scott is also a 7th degree Black Belt in Jujitsu and a NRA handgun and shotgun instructor.
 He routinely provides policy and subject matter expertise to public and private agencies in the following areas:

 - Crimes in Progress

 - Police Use of Force